camunda/camunda-docs/docs/product-manuals/clients/go-client/get-started.md

 ## Model a workflow

-Now, we need a first workflow which can then be deployed.
+Now, we need a simple workflow we can deploy.
 Later, we will extend the workflow with more functionality.

-Open the Zeebe Modeler and create a new BPMN diagram.
+Open the [modeler](/guides/getting-started/model-your-first-process.md) of your choice and create a new BPMN diagram.

-Add a start event and an end event to the diagram and connect the events.
+Add a start event named `Order Placed` and an end event named `Order Delivered` to the diagram and connect the events.

 ![model-workflow-step-1](assets/order-process-simple.png)

-Set the id to `order-process` (i.e., the BPMN process id) and mark the diagram as executable.
-Save the diagram in the project's source folder.
+Set the **id** (the BPMN process id), and mark the diagram as **executable**.

+Save the diagram as `src/main/resources/order-process.bpmn` under the project's folder.

 ## Deploy a workflow

 Next, we want to deploy the modeled workflow to the broker.

-The broker stores the workflow under its BPMN process id and assigns a version (i.e., the revision).
+The broker stores the workflow under its BPMN process id and assigns a version.

 ```go
 	// After the client is created